tadashi-hamada/learning/README.md

-# learning
+# learning--Repository for practicing new stuff

-1--some randomized calendar using jdbc
+1--A calendar project having database connectivity to store events using jdbc

-2-- a python simonograph
+2-- a python simonograph---